 Usually, the culprit is a phenomenon called “inertia discharge.”
 It occurs with, say, a semi-automatic pistol whose firing pin “floats” in its channel without a mechanical lock.
 If the gun is struck sharply in a direction parallel with the pin’s travel in that channel, it can come forward enough from inertia to discharge.
 This may occur if the gun is dropped on its muzzle, in which case the bullet generally strikes what the muzzle hit and causes little damage unless it has hit a second-story floor in a multi-floor building, in which case the bullet can pass downward through the floor and into the room below.
 It may also occur if the pistol is dropped on the rear of its slide or receiver, the spur of its hammer, etc.

-What I’ll call Case One occurred this past June in Tampa, Florida.
-The tbo.com website, an on-line news source in the Tampa Bay area, reported July 9, 2009 that a lady named Janifer Bliss, age 53, was shot in the lower left leg while in a stall of a ladies’ room at a local hotel.
+What I’ll call Case One occurred June 2009 in Tampa, Fla.
+The tbo.com website, an online news source in the Tampa Bay area, reported July 9, 2009 that a lady named Janifer Bliss, age 53, was shot in the lower left leg while in a stall of a ladies’ room at a local hotel.
 Says the news source, “Police said the woman in the next stall accidentally let her handgun slip out of her waist holster, and the weapon discharged when it hit the ground…The gun belonged to Debra Monce, 56, of Land o’ Lakes.
 She has a concealed weapons permit for the small-caliber handgun, but the case has been referred to the State Attorney’s Office for review.”